-- 2. Walls of dwellings and accessory structures located on the same lot. - 3.
-Detached tool sheds and storage sheds, playhouses and similar structures exempted from permits are not required to provide wall protection based on location on the lot.
-Projections beyond the exterior wall shall not extend over the lot line. - 4.
-Detached garages accessory to a dwelling located within 2 feet (610 mm) of a lot line are permitted to have roof eave projections not exceeding 4 inches (102 mm). - 5.
-Foundation vents installed in compliance with this code are permitted. - 6.
+- 4. Add Exceptions 6 and 7 to Section R302.1 to read: - 6.
 Decks and open porches. - 7.
 Walls of dwellings and accessory structures located on lots in subdivisions or zoning districts where building setbacks established by local ordinance prohibit the walls of the structures on adjacent lots from being closer than 10 feet (3048 mm) to each other at any point along the exterior walls.